-Yes No

-If you checked "Yes," please provide a detailed description of: (1) the proposed activities or deployment; (2) where and when these activities would occur; and (3) what permit/authorizations have been or would be acquired for this activity.

-Explanation:

-12. Would the proposed project result in a discharge of any type of wastewater, pollutant, or contaminant to a sewer system, stormwater system, soils, retention ponds, or any water resources (e.g., surface water, including lakes, rivers, creeks, and wetlands, and ground water)?

-Yes No

-If you checked "Yes", please quantify and characterize the wastewater or pollutants, including thermal discharges.
-Please provide a detailed description of the: (1) wastewater, pollutants or contaminants to be released; and (2) the water resources that may be affected.
-Under federal law, the term "pollutant" means dredged spoil, solid waste, incinerator residue, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt and industrial, municipal, and agricultural waste discharged into water.
-See 33 U.S.C. § 1362(6).
-The term "contaminant" means any physical, chemical, biological, or radiological substance or matter in water.
-See 42 U.S.C. § 300f(6).
+Yes 🗌 No 🔲 ase provide a detailed description of: (1) the proposed activities or deployment, (2) would occur, and (3) what permit/authorizations have been or would be acquired f Explanation: including thermal d project result in a discharge of any type of wastewater, pollutant, or contaminate scharges, to a sewer system, stormwater system, soils, retention ponds, or any lice water, including lakes, rivers, creeks, and wetlands; and ground water)? garbage, sewage slud discarded equipment, See 33 U.S.C. § 1362 aw, the term "pollutant" means dredged spoil, solid waste, incinerator residue, sew ge, munitions, chemical wastes, biological materials, radioactive materials, heat, worck, sand, cellar dirt and industrial, municipal, and agricultural waste discharged (6).
+The term "contaminant" means any physical, chemical, biological, or radiolog water.
+See 42 U.S.C. § 300f(6). recked of into wat Yes case quantify and characterize the wastewater or pollutants and provide a detailed stewater, pollutants, or contaminants to be released; and (2) the water resources the Explanation:

-Explanation: